-Master's Programs
+Master's Level Diploma

-Applicants must possess a four-year degree from an accredited university.
+Applicants must possess a four-year degree from an accredited university or equivalent.
 The School of Graduate and Postdoctoral Studies requires at least a 70% average across courses taken in the last two full-time years of the undergraduate degree.
 Equivalent qualifications may be considered based on the standards of the discipline or profession.